 Recommend Offering Amount

 Will you be expected to make an offering?
 No!
 Members of Christ Lutheran commit themselves to “God’s work – Our hands.”
-We respond to God’s gracious providing, and support the work of our Lord through our contributions.
+We respond to God’s gracious providing, and support our mission through our contributions.
 If you are new to Christ Lutheran, please come to worship as our guest.
 During each service, offering plates are passed, but we do not expect or require visitors to contribute.
 You are, of course, free to contribute if you so desire, but feel free to let this time in God’s presence be God’s gift to you.
 Generally, followers of Jesus feel great joy in giving, as all things come to us by God’s grace as a gift.
 Giving leads to deeper awareness of the gifts we have been given, and to thankfulness and to feeling a part of God’s work of salvation.
 Regular giving is a part of discipleship, and traditionally the 10% tithe can serve as a personal giving goal.